awsdocs/amazon-ecs-developer-guide/doc_source/tutorial-ecs-web-server-cdk.md

 ------

-## Step 2: Use the AWS CDK to define a containerized Web server on Fargate<a name="ecs-web-server-cdk-step-2"></a>
+## Step 2: Use the AWS CDK to define a containerized web server on Fargate<a name="ecs-web-server-cdk-step-2"></a>

-We'll use the container image [https://hub.docker.com/r/amazon/amazon-ecs-sample](https://hub.docker.com/r/amazon/amazon-ecs-sample) from DockerHub\.
-This image contains a PHP Web app running under Amazon Linux 2\.
+Use the container image [https://hub.docker.com/r/amazon/amazon-ecs-sample](https://hub.docker.com/r/amazon/amazon-ecs-sample) from DockerHub\.
+This image contains a PHP web app that runs on Amazon Linux 2\.

-In the AWS CDK project you created, edit the file containing the definition of the stack to look like the code below\.
-You'll recognize the instantiation of the `ApplicationLoadBalancedFargateService` construct—or at least its name\.
+In the AWS CDK project that you created, edit the file that contains the stack definition to resemble one of the following examples\.

 **Note**
-What's a stack?
-The stack is the unit of deployment: all resources must be in a stack, and all the resources in a stack are deployed together\.
-If a resource fails to deploy, any other resources already deployed are rolled back\.
-An AWS CDK app can contain multiple stacks, and resources in one stack can refer to resources in in another\.
+A stack is a unit of deployment\.
+All resources must be in a stack, and all the resources that are in a stack are deployed at the same time\.
+If a resource fails to deploy, any other resources that were already deployed are rolled back\.
+An AWS CDK app can contain multiple stacks, and resources in one stack can refer to resources in another stack\.

 ------
 #### [ TypeScript ]

-Update `lib/hello-ecs-stack.ts` to read as follows\.
+Update `lib/hello-ecs-stack.ts` so that it resembles the following\.

 ```
-import * as cdk from '@aws-cdk-lib';
+import * as cdk from 'aws-cdk-lib';
 import { Construct } from 'constructs';

-import * as ecs from '@aws-cdk-lib/aws-ecs';
+import * as ecs from 'aws-cdk-lib/aws-ecs';
-import * as ecsp from '@aws-cdk-lib/aws-ecs-patterns';
+import * as ecsp from 'aws-cdk-lib/aws-ecs-patterns';

 export class HelloEcsStack extends cdk.Stack {
   constructor(scope: Construct, id: string, props?: cdk.StackProps) {